canvas-ai/canvas-synapsd/README.md

 ## TODO

+- add support for chunking
+- add support for versioning
+- add support for embeddings (we should calculate embeddings on the db side if none are provided)
+- add support for vector search
+- move the contextTree functionality from Canvas to this module (db will present a tree view on top of the dataset)
+- switch to (andBitmapArray, orBitmapArray, filterArray) instead of contextBitmapArray and featureBitmapArray
 - For 2.0 we should move entirely to Collections (prefix based, not dataset based)
   - API should be
     - db.createCollection('collectionName', options); options at least rangeMin/rangeMax; returns a Collection obj
     - db.listCollections()
     - db.getCollection('collectionName')
     - collection.listBitmaps()
     - collection.getBitmap() // createBitmap, removeBitmap, hasBitmap and the whole spiel
     - tick(key, ids)
     - tickMany(keyArray, ids)
     - tickAll(ids)
     - untick(key, ids)
     - untickMany(keyArray, ids)
     - unticAll(ids)
 - We should move all internal bitmaps out of view, list methods should not return them nor should it be possible to edit them directly(maybe a dedicated dataset for internal bitmaps?)
 - We need to **implement a ignoreMissingBitmaps** option for list methods; this module is consumed by tool calls from ai agents and minions, compiling a list of bitmaps may not be very accurate
 - Add proper stats() support
+  - We should keep track of bitmap usage
+  - The above implies having "static" and "dynamic" bitmaps, static would be kept regardless of their usage but dynamic would be removed when not in use
 - Cleanup existing methods; implement the same consistent api to Bitmap, BitmapCollection and the main DB class
-- Implement nested bitmaps (simplest would be to just detect if a bitmap key ends with a ID or something like _nested:id or _ref:id)
+- Implement nested bitmaps (simplest would be to just detect if a bitmap key ends with a ID or something like _nested:id or_ref:id)
 - All of the above is a breeze with todays tools, goes to show that the only limiting factor in most scenarios will prominently become time!

 ## References